manu-07-ela/LAPR2_ISEP/docs/SprintB/US07/US_07CreateNewEmployee.md

 ### 1.3.
 Acceptance Criteria
 - *_AC1:_* Each user must have a single role defined in the System.
-- *_AC2:_* The "auth" component available on the repository must be reused (without modifications)
+- *_AC2:_* The "auth" component available on the repository must be reused (without modifications).
+- *_AC3:_* Every employee must be a user of the system.
+- *_AC4:_* The employeeId must be generated automatically.
 ### 1.4.
 Found out Dependencies
-* All employees created need to be a user of System
+- The "Auth" component
 ### 1.5 Input and Output Data

 **Input Data:**